Error404-net/online-cv/README.md

 * [Fork](https://github.com/sharu725/online-cv/fork) the repository;
 * Go to settings and set master branch as Github Pages source;
 * Your new site should be ready at `https://<username>.github.io/online-cv/`;
+* Update the `CNAME` file if you plan to serve the site from a custom domain via GitHub Pages.
 * Printable version of the site can be found at `https://<username>.github.io/online-cv/print`.
 Use a third party link https://pdflayer.com/, https://www.web2pdfconvert.com/ etc to get the printable PDF.

 Change all the details from one place: `_data/data.yml`.
+This YAML file is the master source of your resume content—update sections such as experience, education, and contact details here to refresh both the web and print views.

 ### To preview/edit locally with docker